Josh Naylor Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Braves pitching staff ranks first in MLB.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves' 3.68 team ERA ranks fourth across all league pitching staffs.
+- The Braves have a 3.66 team ERA that ranks fourth across all league pitching staffs.

-- Braves pitchers combine to give up 89 home runs (1.1 per game), the 10th-fewest in baseball.
+- Braves pitchers combine to allow the ninth-fewest home runs in baseball (89 total, 1.1 per game).

-- Elder (6-1) gets the starting nod for the Braves in his 17th start of the season.
-He's put together a 2.44 ERA in 96 2/3 innings pitched, with 79 strikeouts.
+- The Braves will look to Allard (0-0) in his second start of the season.

-- The right-hander's most recent time out came on Tuesday against the Minnesota Twins, when he went six innings, surrendering two earned runs while allowing four hits.
+- His last appearance came on Wednesday against the Minnesota Twins, when the left-hander went 4 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.